bluebanquise/documentation/introduction.rst

 This documentation is structured as the following:

-* Few basic vocabulary, that can help reading this documentation
+* Few basic vocabularies, that can help reading this documentation.
-* Instructions on how to boostrap BlueBanquise.
-* A quick start guide on how to deploy a basic cluster.
+* A quick start on how to bootstrap and deploy a very basic cluster with the stack.
-* Detailed instructions on how to deploy an advanced cluster.
+* Detailed instructions on how to bootstrap and deploy a standard cluster.
-* Detailed instructions on how to deploy a very large cluster.
+* Detailed instructions on how to deploy a sophisticated and large cluster.
 * Instructions on how to use some community or external roles to enhance cluster.

+   * Users management with FreeIPA.
-    * Monitoring with Prometheus
+   * Monitoring with Prometheus.
-    * HPC job scheduling with Slurm
+   * HPC job scheduling with Slurm.
-    * K8S cluster with Kubespray
+   * K8S cluster with Kubespray.

-* Instructions on how to use BlueBanquise as an Ansible collection of roles.
+* Instructions on how to use BlueBanquise as an autonomous Ansible collection.

-Since one of the main BlueBanquise goals is also to be a training for new Linux system administrators, at the end of documentation, few tutorial are also provided, for generic knowledge.
+Since one of the main BlueBanquise goals is also to be a training for new Linux system administrators, at the end of documentation, few tutorials are provided, for generic knowledge.
 Advanced users can skip these parts:

 * How to manually deploy a test HPC cluster (generic knowledge, not related to the stack)